zmahoor/TPR-1.0/README.md

 ### helps
 ##### stores help messages
-1. helpID:		Help message number
+1. helpID:		Help message number (unique number)
 2. txt:			What the message was
 3. userName:		Who asked for help
 4. timeArrival:		When the message was stored